 32 Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.

-The mustard seed grows to become a tree for the for the birds to rest upon.
+The mustard seed grows to become a tree for the birds to rest upon.
 The Kingdom of heaven provides rest and peace.
 So how does this plant grow to be this great?
 It doesn’t do it alone.
 Before I get into the mustard plant, check out the very next parable:

 Matthew 13: 33

 33 Another parable spake he unto them; The kingdom of heaven is like unto leaven, which a woman took, and hid in three measures of meal, till the whole was leavened.

 There is a certain aspect of action that defines faith and the Kingdom of Heaven.
 See notice Jesus said if you say to the mountain.
 The man planted a mustard seed in his field.
 The woman put the leaven in meal or dough.
 They placed what they had in a foundation, an environment, for it to grow and transform.
 Their action with what little they had transformed the environment.
 The environment became whole and welcoming.
 I see this as a call to action.

 How does this relate the mustard plant?
 Both parables actually describe the act of uniting into one.

 Many theologians believe that the black mustard seed is the mustard seed Jesus preached.
-The black mustard plant or Brassica nigra is described as an evasive plant that takes over the area it is planted.
+The black mustard plant or Brassica nigra is described as an invasive plant that takes over the area it is planted.
 It’s natural spread has been known as a super bloom.
 Check out pictures from Israel here.

 One seed can cause an overwhelming outbreak completely changing the landscape into a sea of mustard plants.
 These plants then intertwine and form strong thickets.
 These plants can grow as high as 10- 15 feet (like a tree) and are home to many birds.
 Like the leaven put in an environment conducive to transformation, the mustard seed when planted in a field creates a chain reaction of rapid contagious growth and unity.